xen-project/xen/docs/misc/xenstore-paths.markdown

 Contains the status of the device models running on the domain.

+#### ~/device-model/$DOMID/backends/* [w]

+Backend types the device model is supporting.
+Each entry below backends is a directory which may contain further nodes specific to the backend type.
+The name of each backend directory is the same as the backend type (e.g. "qdisk").

 #### ~/libxl/$DOMID/qdisk-backend-pid [w]

 Contains the PIDs of the device models running on the domain.